 In view of the extensive research done with regular coffee as compared to studies with decaf, new information in regard to potential benefits of drinking decaf may surface in the future.

+When it comes to drinking coffee, intake is usually an issue of balancing regular coffee and its attendant caffeine leves with decaf coffee.
 Tolerance for caffeine is the main issue when it comes to coffee drinking.
 Individuals vary greatly in reactions to caffeine.

 Some people may be able to drink half a dozen cups of caffeinated coffee daily without any ill effects, while others might feel jittery or overstimulated with a single cup.

 Caffeine affects the central nervous system and sensitive individuals might experience any or all of these symptoms when they consume excessive amounts: heart arrhythmia, restlessness, insomnia, digestive problems or anxiety.